2014 Baltimore Orioles season: June

-On June 6, the Orioles lost to the Oakland Athletics, 4–3 in 11 innings, dropping them 6 and 1/2 games out of first place.
+On June 6, the Orioles lost to the Oakland Athletics, 4–3 in 11 innings, dropping them 6 1/2 games out of first place.
 It would be the farthest out of first that the Orioles would be all season.

 Adam Jones batted .348 with nine homers and 20 RBIs in June.
 Utility player Steve Pearce, who had appeared in only 3 games for the Orioles in April, batted .361 in June with 5 home runs and 13 RBI's.

 The Birds finished the month with 16 wins and 12 losses, trailing the first-place Blue Jays by one game.

 July

 On Saturday July 5, the Orioles split a double-header with the Boston Red Sox and moved into sole possession of first place in the American League East and would remain in first place for the rest of the season.
 By the All-Star break, the Orioles had increased their lead to 4 games and three Oriole players were voted by the fans to the American League squad: Matt Weiters (his third), Adam Jones (his fourth) and Nelson Cruz (his third).
 This marked the first time in club history that three Orioles were voted onto the American League squad in consecutive years.
 By the end of the month, new Oriole closer Zach Britton had 11 saves for the month and the Orioles led the American League East by 1.5 games.